edorsey1/Senior-Design/README.md

 Bluetooth -

-MealDB - Code for database of recipes for use in app
+MealDB - Code for database of recipes for use in app with categories, recipes, instructions etc.

 Voice - NLU text to speech proof of concept and Dialogflow fulfillment code and backup